-Is it true that Greenland got its name due to the fact that before the island was covered with herbs?
+Is it true that Greenland got its name because the island was once covered with greenery?

-There is an opinion that the Vikings gave the island in the North Atlantic a logical name, because in their time Greenland was really “green”.
-We checked how justified this opinion.
+There is an opinion that the Vikings gave the island in the North Atlantic a completely logical name, because in their time Greenland was indeed “green”.
+We checked whether this opinion is justified.

-The word "Greenland" comes from the Staronorvezhsky Grenland, which literally translates as "green land".
-The inconsistency of the name of the island and its harsh northern climate causes a misunderstanding.
-Nikolai Yasamanov in the book "Entertaining Climatology" Explainsthat "this island owes his name by the fact that at that time he introduced himself to the Vikings in the form of a vast green carpet."
-In the book “100 Greatest Riddles of History”, the formulation of much more Streamed: Allegedly a thousand years ago, Greenland was a "more hospitable land."
-The author of the article on the website "World of Knowledge" Indicatesthat “the name of Greenland could well correspond to reality.
-The climate of the Northern Hemisphere in 800-1200 was much warmer than today. ”
+The word "Greenland" comes from the Old Norse Groenland, which literally translates as "green land".
+The discrepancy between the name of the island and its harsh northern climate causes misunderstanding.
+Nikolay Yasamanov in the book “Entertaining Climatology” explains, that “this island owes its name to the fact that at that time it presented itself to the Vikings in the form of a boundless green carpet.”
+In the book “100 Greatest Mysteries of History” the wording is much more streamlined: supposedly a thousand years ago Greenland was a “more hospitable land.”
+Author of an article on the website “World of Knowledge” indicates, that “the name of Greenland could well correspond to reality.
+The climate of the Northern Hemisphere in 800–1200 was much warmer than it is today.”

-The founder of the first settlement on the island of Greenland counts Viking Eric Torvaldsson, better known as Eric Red.
-We know about this man and his travel thanks to one of the Icelandic sagas composed between the XIII and XV centuries.
-From this source It is knownthat Eric Rygia was born in Norway, then his father and his family were expelled to Iceland.
-Around 982, from there they expelled for three years due to the crimes committed and Eric himself, who went by sea to the west.
+Founder of the first settlement on the island of Greenland counts Viking Erik Thorvaldsson, better known as Erik the Red.
+We know about this man and his travels thanks to one of the Icelandic sagas, compiled between the 13th and 15th centuries.
+From this source knownthat Erik the Red was born in Norway, then his father and his family were expelled to Iceland.
+Around 982, Eric himself was expelled from there for three years because of crimes committed, and he set off by sea to the west.

-The saga reports that for three years spent in Greenland, Eric Rygia explored several areas of the island.
-In his travels, Viking discovered a area of free from ice and suitable for life and agriculture.
-Upon returning from exile, Eric Rygya told the Icelanders about the land he examined, which he called "green."
-According to a medieval source, he used the name "Greenland", because "people will want to go there more if the earth has a good name."
-25 ships with immigrants went to colonize this territory with Eric Rym.
+The saga reports that during the three years spent in Greenland, Eric the Red explored several areas of the island.
+On his travels, the Viking discovered an area free of ice and suitable for life and agriculture.
+Upon returning from exile, Erik the Red told the Icelanders about the land he had explored, which he called “green.”
+According to a medieval source, he used the name "Greenland" because "people would be more willing to go there if the land had a good name."
+25 ships with settlers set off to colonize this territory together with Eric the Red.

-At the same time, it would be completely based on a lies of such a “marketing move”, it would be incorrect - Eric Red, rather, overly embellished reality.
-For example, on the official tourist portal of Greenland Approvedthat in the summer in the southern part of the island the temperature can reach +20 ° C. In the report of the Ministry of Foreign Affairs of Iceland on cooperation with Greenland It is saidthat the southern part of the island is "still the center of agriculture."
-Studies that once Greenland was really “green” exist, but their authors also clarify that it is about the southern coastal areas.
-So, in 2007, an international group of researchers Analyzed DNA samples extracted from ice in this part of the island.
-Based on this find, scientists said that several hundred thousand years ago, Greenland on climate could well be like a modern Scandinavia.
-In 2019, American scientists investigated The deposits from the bottom of the ancient lake in the south-west of the country and came to the conclusion that approximately at the time when Eric Ryzhye colonized Greenland, it was in this part of the island that the climate could really be warmer.
+At the same time, it would be wrong to assert that such a “marketing ploy” is entirely based on lies - Eric the Red, rather, unnecessarily embellished the reality.
+For example, on the official tourism portal of Greenland approvedthat in summer in the southern part of the island the temperature can reach +20 °C. In the report of the Icelandic Ministry of Foreign Affairs on cooperation with Greenland it saysthat the southern part of the island is “still the center of agriculture.”
+There are studies that Greenland was once truly “green”, but their authors also clarify that we are talking specifically about the southern coastal regions.
+Thus, in 2007, an international group of researchers analyzed DNA samples recovered from under the ice in this part of the island.
+Based on this discovery, scientists said that several hundred thousand years ago, Greenland's climate may well have been similar to modern Scandinavia.
+In 2019, American scientists researched sediments from the bottom of an ancient lake in the southwest of the country and concluded that around the time Eric the Red colonized Greenland, it was in this part of the island that the climate may actually have been warmer.

-Although modern scientists suggest that during the Vikings climate in the south of Greenland was softer, there is no evidence that it was because of this that Greenland received its name.
-Despite all the shortcomings of the saga as a historical source, this is the only evidence of why Eric Rygia decided to name the island that way.
-Whatever the climatic conditions more than a thousand years ago, this name was given by the Viking exiled from Iceland.
-The version of the "marketing" etymology of the word "Greenland" was fixed in dictionaries, her adhere to And the Greenlanders themselves.
+Although modern scientists suggest that the climate in southern Greenland was milder during Viking times, there is no evidence that this is how Greenland got its name.
+Despite all the shortcomings of the saga as a historical source, this is the only evidence of why Eric the Red decided to name the island that way.
+Whatever the climatic conditions were more than a thousand years ago, it was the Viking exiled from Iceland who gave this name.
+The version about the “marketing” etymology of the word “Greenland” has become entrenched in dictionaries, her adhere to and the Greenlanders themselves.

 What do our verdicts mean?